andycroll/andycroll.com/_posts/2018/2018-05-27-first-and-last-may-not-mean-what-you-think.md

 ## Instead of…

-...using the methods directly on the base ActiveRecord class.
+…using the methods directly on the base ActiveRecord class.

 ```ruby
 User.first